deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 File Descriptor, We Meet Again.
 ---
 It is time to push our file descriptor onto the stack.
-Remember- our file descriptor is located in EDI.
+Remember - our file descriptor is located in EDI.
 However, we cannot just execute a `push edi` instruction.
 Right now, EDI contains an actual value of __`00C0F9FC`__.
 Executing a `push edi` would literally put the value __`00C0F9FC`__ onto the stack.

 We would like the value of `0x00000088` to be on the stack.
 Recall that the value of `0x00000088` is pointed to by EDI!
 That means if we can push the data that EDI references (or points to), we could get the file descriptor onto the stack.